cicirello/javadoc-cleanup/README.md

 [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request)
 action to create a pull request with the changes.
-Note that for this example, the checkout action is called with `fetch-depth: 0` because `generate-sitemap` needs to complete commit history.
+Note that for this example, the checkout action is called with `fetch-depth: 0` because `generate-sitemap` needs the complete commit history.
 This is unnecessary for usage of the `javadoc-cleanup` action alone.

 ```yml